charles-uno/charles-uno.github.io/_drafts/2018-10-13-abolish-the-senate.md

 description: "The founders knew the Senate wouldn't be proportional.
 But that's only part of the problem."
 ---

+Just about any list of worst SCOTUS[^1] decisions starts with the same four cases:

-In [Dred Scott v Sandford](https://en.wikipedia.org/wiki/Dred_Scott_v._Sandford), SCOTUS[^1] voted 7-2 that persons of African descent cannot be US citizens, and thus have no standing to sue in federal court.
-Half a century later, in [Plessy v Ferguson](https://en.wikipedia.org/wiki/Plessy_v._Ferguson), they voted 7-1 to endorse the doctrine of "separate but equal," opening the door to racially segregated housing, schooling, and transportation.
-SCOTUS voted 8-1 in [Buck v Bell](https://en.wikipedia.org/wiki/Buck_v._Bell) to allow the forced sterilization of the "feeble minded" and "promiscuous"[^2]; this decision was cited in defense of Nazi doctors during the Nuremburg trials.
-Finally, during WWII, SCOTUS voted 6-3 to allow FDR's incarceration of Japanese Americans, including US citizens, in [Korematsu v US](https://en.wikipedia.org/wiki/Korematsu_v._United_States).
+- In [Dred Scott v Sandford](https://en.wikipedia.org/wiki/Dred_Scott_v._Sandford) (1857), SCOTUS voted 7-2 that persons of African descent cannot be US citizens, and thus have no standing to sue in federal court.
+- In [Plessy v Ferguson](https://en.wikipedia.org/wiki/Plessy_v._Ferguson) (1896), they voted 7-1 to endorse the doctrine of "separate but equal," opening the door to racially segregated housing, schooling, and transportation.
+- In [Buck v Bell](https://en.wikipedia.org/wiki/Buck_v._Bell) (1927), SCOTUS voted 8-1 to allow forced sterilization of the "feeble minded" and "promiscuous"[^2].
+This decision was cited in defense of Nazi doctors during the Nuremburg trials.
+- In [Korematsu v US](https://en.wikipedia.org/wiki/Korematsu_v._United_States) (1944), SCOTUS voted 6-3 to allow FDR's incarceration of Japanese Americans, including US citizens, for the duration of WWII.
 Over 100k people were forcibly relocated, robbed of their homes and businesses.

 [^1]: SCOTUS: Supreme Court of the United States

 [^2]: Not surprisingly, sterilization was disproportionately imposed on persons of color.
 For more information, look up "Mississippi appendectomy."

-These four appear at the top of just about any list of [worst scotus decisions](https://www.google.com/search?q=worst+scotus+decisions).
 In each case, the court erred on the side of the powerful, rather than defending the rights of the powerless.
 This should come as no surprise.
-SCOTUS justices are confirmed by the Senate, and the Senate is the closest thing America has to an aristocracy.
+SCOTUS justices are confirmed by the Senate, and the purpose of the Senate has always been to represent the interests of the powerful.

-House guarantees each citizen a voice in the government.
-Senate makes sure that the voices of the elite are louder.
+In the Federalist Papers [#62](https://www.congress.gov/resources/display/content/The+Federalist+Papers#TheFederalistPapers-62) and [#63](https://www.congress.gov/resources/display/content/The+Federalist+Papers#TheFederalistPapers-63), America's framers[^3] show little faith in the ability of the House of Representatives to govern responsibly.
+Due to its short terms and direct election by the people, Madison argued that the government could be destabilized by the electorate's "sudden and violent passions."
+Senators, on the other hand, were to be professional politicians exhibiting "stability of character."
+They were insulated from the voters by their indirect election[^4] and long terms of office.

+[^3]: Written by Madison, but it's not strictly his opinions.
+He's trying to spell out what was argued at the the Constitutional Convention.

+[^4]: Direct election of senators.
+17th Amendment.

+served

-Framers were very concerned that House would be unstable due to "sudden and violent passions".
-Senate for stability. "such an institution may be sometimes necessary as a defense to the people against their own temporary errors and delusions"
+Madison wrote of the Senate -- professional politicians who served longer terms and were *not* directly elected by the people -- "such an institution may be sometimes necessary as a defense to the people against their own temporary errors and delusions."

+Due to its short terms and direct election by the people, they argue, the government could be destabilized by the electorate's

+> TODO -- what about how senators are now directly elected?

 Framers were aware that -- due to the small number of senators and their long terms -- comparisons could be drawn to hereditary aristocracy.